 It’s got a slightly higher learning curve than Pipedrive, but they do offer a lot of tutorials to help you learn to navigate the platform.

 You can but bear in mind that anyone with admin access can view these contacts.

 Conclusion – Pipedrive vs Zoho Which one is Best?

 Obviously, there is an element of personal choice involved here.

 Pipedrive is great if you want something simple to use.
 The platform is designed to be intuitive and fuss-free.
 If you’re used to dealing with clunky or frustrating software, Pipedrive will feel like a breath of fresh air.
 It has plenty of features to get going, and the reporting is great – plus the customer service is better than Zoho’s.

 However, it’s hard to ignore the features that Zoho offers.
 From advanced lead capturing through social media channels to their A.I, they have a lot to offer that Pipedrive doesn’t have yet.
 Reporting is in-depth and clear, and having the option of gamification is great for competitive sales teams.
 If you want to capture a lot of leads and organize them efficiently, Zoho is a great choice.

-In fact, if we had to pick one or the other, we’d probably pick Zoho – with the caveat that their platform is a bit dull to look at, and their customer service team may be slower to respond than Pipedrive’s.
 The automation and lead capturing more than makes up for this in our opinion – but both offer free trials, so why not give them a go to see what you think?